PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

     CONFIG_NSH_IPADDR=(10<<24|0<<16|0<<8|2)   : Target IP address 10.0.0.2
     CONFIG_NSH_DRIPADDR=(10<<24|0<<16|0<<8|1) : Host IP address 10.0.0.1

+    NOTES:
-    NOTE:  This example assumes that a network is connected.
+    1. This example assumes that a network is connected.
 During its initialization, it will try to negotiate the link speed.
 If you have no network connected when you reset the board, there will be a long delay (maybe 30 seconds?) before anything happens.
 That is the timeout before the networking finally gives up and decides that no network is available.

+    2. This example supports the ADC test (apps/examples/adc) but this must be manually enabled by selecting:

+       CONFIG_ADC=y             : Enable the generic ADC infrastructure CONFIG_STM32_ADC3=y      : Enable ADC3
+       CONFIG_STM32_TIM1_ADC3=y : Assign timer 1 to driver ADC3 sampling

+       See also apps/examples/README.txt

+       General debug for analog devices (ADC/DAC):

+       CONFIG_DEBUG_ANALOG

+    3. This example supports the PWM test (apps/examples/pwm) but this must be manually enabled by selecting:

+       CONFIG_PWM=y              : Enable the generic PWM infrastructure CONFIG_STM32_TIM4_PWM=y   : Use TIM4 to generate PWM output

+       See also apps/examples/README.txt

+       Special PWM-only debug options:

+       CONFIG_DEBUG_PWM

+    4. This example supports the CAN loopback test (apps/examples/can) but this must be manually enabled by selecting:

+       CONFIG_CAN=y             : Enable the generic CAN infrastructure CONFIG_STM32_CAN1=y      : Enable CAN1
+       CONFIG_CAN_LOOPBACK=y    : Enable CAN loopback mode

+       See also apps/examples/README.txt

+       Special CAN-only debug options:

+       CONFIG_DEBUG_CAN
+       CONFIG_CAN_REGDEBUG